HuygensING/suriano/README.md

 We proceed as follows:

+1. There are incoming page scans, they are renamed and checked for completeness
-1. There are incoming transcriptions in Word
-1. They are converted to TEI
+1. There are incoming transcriptions in Word, they are converted to TEI, and in the process the page sequneces in the transcriptions are compared with the pages in the scans
 1. The TEI is converted to Text-Fabric
+1. Using Text-Fabric and a spreadsheet of named entity triggers, we mark thousands of named entities in the text
-1. By means of Text-Fabric we generate a set of text fragments and annotations and import it into the systems of TeamText: AnnoRepo and TextRepo
+1. By means of Text-Fabric we generate a WATM export: a set of text fragments and annotations
-1. By means of Broccoli we make a configuration for a website
+1. By means of Text-Fabric we generate IIIF manifest for the page scans
+1. The WATM output is exported to the Team Text virtual machine
+1. The manifests and other static files are exported to a persistent volume on our k8s network

+This is where the control of this repo stops.
+The infrastructure of TeamText takes over from here:

+1. The WATM is imported in TextRepo and AnnoRepo: essentially it is a stream of tokens and a set of web annotations
+1. Additional configuration to steer the final display and the search indexes is added to Broccoli and Brinta
-1. Finally, TextAnnoViz displays the letters on the website, fed by the contents of AnnoRepo, TextRepo, Broccoli
+1. Finally, TextAnnoViz displays the letters on the website, fed by the contents of AnnoRepo, TextRepo, Brinta and Broccoli.

 There is a large degree of isomorphism between the Text-Fabric data and the final website data.